k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ````

-There are some example Pod specs and related network CRD yaml files can be found in [deployments](./deployments) directory for a sample deployments.
+There are some example Pod specs and related network CRD yaml files can be found in [deployments](./deployments) directory for a sample deployment with Multus.

 ### Testing SRIOV workloads